weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/typescript-v3.md

 The current TypeScript client version is `v||site.typescript_client_version||`.
 :::

 The Weaviate TypeScript client supports JavaScript and TypeScript.
 The TypeScript client v3 is currently in beta.
-This page covers the Weaviate TypeScript client; `weaviate-client` on the npm registry.

 The upcoming v3 client currently supports server side development (Node.js hosted).
 See [v3 packages](#node-support-only) for details.
 If your application is browser based, consider using the TypeScript client v2.

-If you are migrating a project from the Weaviate TypeScript client `v2` to the `v3` client, see the [migration page](/developers.weaviate.client-libraries/typescript/v2_v3_migration) for additional details.
+If you are migrating a project from the Weaviate TypeScript client v2 to the v3 client, see the [migration page](/developers.weaviate.client-libraries/typescript/v2_v3_migration) for additional details.

 ## Client Setup

-This section details how to set up the `v3` TypeScript client.
+This section details how to set up the v3 TypeScript client.

 ### Install